 In April 2015, Aharish was one of twelve Israeli personalities chosen to light torches in the official ceremony kicking off Israel’s 67th Independence Day celebrations, a year before Gabriel Naddaf.
 In March 2020, she married Jewish-Israeli actor Tsahi HaLevi in a private ceremony on October 10, 2018, after several years of a relationship that was kept secret until then for fear of harassment.
 Their marriage led to a public controversy, with critics among both Arabs and Jews criticizing the marriage as “assimilation,” while others and many Knesset members, including government officials, congratulated the couple.

-Norman Berdichevsky is a Contributing Editor to New English Review and is the author of The Left is Seldom Right and Modern Hebrew: The Past and Future of a Revitalized Language.
+The Left is Seldom Right and Modern Hebrew: The Past and Future of a Revitalized Language.

 Follow NER on Twitter @NERIconoclast